10 Ways To Legally Protect Your Blog: Legal Pages And Blogging Best Practices (2026)

 Are you blogging legally?
 It can seem like the most daunting part of it all, but it’s so important to legally protect your blog, website or online business.
-Blogging legally and having the right legal pages for blogs are just small, vital steps to protecting yourself and your blog from potential risks.
+Blogging legally and having the right legal pages for blogs are just small, important steps to protecting yourself and your blog from potential risks.

 For many years, I used a free Privacy document and a Disclosure that I had cobbled together from looking at other bloggers’ legal pages.
 Bad me — this is a big no-no!